Environment and Society in the Global South

 • BSU 3 - Building Stronger Universities.Program with Sokoine University of Agriculture (SUA), Tanzania.
 Danida, 2017-2023

-Recently completed Research Projects
+Recently completed Research Project

 We supervise Master's thesis projects and we are pleased to include Master students in the work of the research group.
 Below is a list of previous Master's thesis titles which can be used for inspiration or for finding a potential supervisor.